ichsanulaulia/telegram-to-discord/README.md

-# Telegram to Discord Forwarder with Express
+# Telegram-to-Discord File Forwarding Bot

-This project sets up a bot to forward messages from a Telegram announcement channel to a specified Discord channel.
-It also includes an Express.js server to display information about forwarded files, including file name, timestamp, and caption.
+This project is a flexible bot that forwards messages and media files from a Telegram channel to a Discord channel.
+Users can choose between forwarding messages with the **Discord Client** or a **Discord Webhook** for seamless integration and easier setup.

 ## Features

-- Forwards text, photos, videos, and documents from Telegram to Discord.
+- **Two Modes for Forwarding**:
+  - **Client Mode**: Uses a Discord Bot Client for message transfer, suitable for setups where bot presence in the Discord server is needed.
+  - **Webhook Mode**: Uses a Discord Webhook to forward messages, reducing the need for a logged-in bot client.
+- **Supports Various Media Types**:
+  - Text messages
+  - Photos, Videos, and Documents
+- **Transfer Logging**:
+  - Logs each file transfer with filename, timestamp, and caption.
-- Displays information about transferred files via a web interface.
+  - Accessible via a simple web interface.

-- Logs timestamp, file name, and caption for each forwarded message.
+## Setup and Installation

-## Prerequisites
+### Prerequisites

-- Node.js installed
+- **Node.js** (>= 16)
+- **Telegram Bot Token**: Obtain via [BotFather](https://core.telegram.org/bots#botfather) on Telegram.
+- **Discord Bot Token**: Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+- **Discord Webhook** (optional): Can be created in the Discord channel settings for webhook-based transfer.
 - A Telegram bot token
 - A Discord bot token and a target channel ID